 The next stop on your Impact Map will be the question “WHAT”.
 What can you do to make the above-stated impacts?
 These will be deliverables from your company.

 What can you do to make paper clip collectors buy more of your exclusive paper clips?
 Make them more exclusive?
 Add urgency or state your clips’ uniqueness?
 Add some fascinating stories?
 Like how Abraham Lincoln himself used to clip his drafts with your clips.

 At the end of each Impact Map branch, there’s a bunch of User Story that translates deliverables into specific features to be implemented.
 You’ll use them to calculate a business value, development efforts and set priorities accordingly.
-To learn more about user stories you can read this post.
+To learn more about user stories you can read our post What Are Persona Alternatives?

 Impact mapping links your project to the real world and shows what impacts (if any) your deliverables will make.
 It brings more clarity to the team regarding goals and strategy.